Mama, When I Get Older

 Since the birth of my daughter, an etheric energy of inspiration and passion has in a tango-dance type of way coexisted with crazy sleep deprivation.
 Nonetheless, I am proud and happy to announce the release of my second poetry collection (under my nom de plume Ba’Khu Olorun).

-This collection of poetry began in 2022.
-My method of writing is one intuition.
-I simply allow the words to come to me for however long Spirit pours them into my awareness.
+Twenty-Twenty-Four has been an absolute wild year.
+It has been a year of fulfilled wishes, dreams coming true, and a true manifestation mode activation.
+This particular collection began in 2022, and by my method of writing being one of intuitively inspired downloads, I had to simply allow the words to come to me for however long Spirit poured them into my awareness.
 That is to say that I’m not the type of writer who carves out a specific time of day, every day to write something.
 It has to flow divinely.
+And so it did over the past two years, and has resulted in Mama, When I Get Older.

 For my Mother whom I would always tell,